-Bottom heat helps speed germination, which should occur in 3-14 days.
+Bottom heat helps speed germination, which should occur in three to 14 days.
 Harden off the plant before transplanting outside.
 Choose a location that receives plenty of sun and dig a hole that is slightly larger than the seedling's rootball.
 Place the seedling in the hole with the top of the rootball flush with the soil line and backfill the hole with a mixture of soil, sand, and compost.
 After planting, water the freshly planted seedling lightly, being careful not to overwater.

 Potting and Repotting Moringa